Coffee Shop · Loyalty Programs

 Habit Stacking

-Coffee purchases are almost always part of a larger routine.
-The morning commute, the mid-afternoon break, the weekend errand run.
+Coffee purchases are almost always part of a larger routine: the morning commute, the mid-afternoon break, the weekend errand run.
 Loyalty programs work in coffee because they attach a reward mechanism to an already-existing habit.
-You are not asking customers to do something new; you are giving them a reason to do what they already do, at your shop specifically.
-Research on habit formation shows it takes 5-8 visits over a 2-3 month period to convert a first-timer into a genuine regular whose routine is anchored to your shop.
-A loyalty program compresses that timeline by adding a tangible reward layer on top of an already-forming habit.
+You are not asking customers to do something new; you are giving them a reason to do what they already do at your shop specifically.
+Research on habit formation shows it takes 5 to 8 visits over 2 to 3 months to convert a first-timer into a genuine regular.
+A loyalty program compresses that timeline.

 Digital Defaults

-Card-based programs fail in coffee shops because customers do not carry them consistently.
+Paper punch cards fail because customers do not carry them.
 Digital wallet passes stay on the phone, which customers always have.
-The shift from paper to digital increases participation rates by 3-5x because it removes the single biggest point of failure: remembering to bring the card.
-Square data (2025) shows that coffee shops using digital loyalty see 38% higher enrollment rates and 45% more reward completions compared to paper-based programs, simply because the card is always in the customer's pocket.
+Square data (2025) shows coffee shops using digital wallet loyalty see 38 percent higher enrollment rates and 45 percent more reward completions compared to paper-based programs, simply because the card is always in the customer's pocket.
+Branded apps do worse than paper: under 20 percent of customers will download an app for a shop they visit (SCA, 2023).

-Behavioral science consistently shows that people are twice as motivated to avoid losing something as they are to gain something of equal value.
-In coffee loyalty, this means expiring points or stamps drive more action than the prospect of earning new ones.
-A message that reads 'You have 6 stamps expiring Friday.
-Visit once more to save them' outperforms 'Earn your 7th stamp this week' by a significant margin.
-Starbucks uses this principle aggressively with Star expiration, and it is one of the reasons their program drives 57% of US revenue (GrowthHQ, 2025).
+People are twice as motivated to avoid losing something as to gain something of equal value (Kahneman, prospect theory).
+In coffee loyalty, this means expiring stamps or points drive more action than the prospect of earning new ones.
+A message reading 'You have 6 stamps expiring Friday.
+Visit once more to save them' outperforms 'Earn your 7th stamp this week' by a meaningful margin.
+Use this on the 14-day inactive trigger.

 Step-by-Step Implementation

-2. Add a points-per-dollar layer for food.
-For food and merchandise purchases, add a points-per-dollar system alongside the drink counter.
-1 point per dollar, with a free pastry or small drink at 50 points.
-This encourages food purchases without complicating the core drink reward.
-Average ticket size increases $1.50-$2.50 when food purchases count toward a separate reward track (Square, 2025).
+2. Add a free-pastry tier for food purchases.
+Award 1 point per dollar on food and merchandise, with a free pastry or small drink at 50 points.
+This encourages add-on purchases without complicating the core drink reward.
+Average ticket size increases $1.50 to $2.50 when food purchases count toward a separate reward track (Square, 2025).

 Random surprise upgrade.
 Variable rewards create more engagement than predictable ones.

-8. Trigger a lapsed-points recovery message at 14 days.
-When a loyalty member has not visited in 14 days but has accruing points, text them about their balance: 'You have 5 stamps toward your free coffee, but they expire in 2 weeks.
+4. Trigger a 14-day expiring-progress recovery text.
+When a loyalty member has not visited in 14 days but has accumulating stamps, text them about their balance: 'You have 5 stamps toward your free coffee, and they expire in 2 weeks.
 Visit this week to keep your progress.'
-Loss aversion on accumulated progress is one of the strongest motivators in behavioral science.
-Recovery texts for lapsed loyalty members bring back 25-35% of drifting regulars (Bloom Intelligence).
+Loss aversion on accumulated progress is one of the highest-converting messages in coffee loyalty.
+Recovery rate: 25 to 35 percent of drifting regulars come back (Bloom Intelligence, 2025).

 Quick Tactics